UCSC-CSE123/beavertail/README.md

 ![Beavertail logo](https://user-images.githubusercontent.com/13544676/78614646-f9e5d900-7823-11ea-8533-2a3ff8a82195.png)

-Beavertail is the backend component of the bus management system handling bus responses and database queries
+Beavertail is a system that infers the amount of pedestrians in a given area (say, passengers on a bus) by monitoring Wi-Fi probe requests and reports that data to a remote server.
+The project can be split into three largely discrete components, each living together in this repository:
+* The probe (i.e., a Raspberry Pi or other low-powered deviced with a compatible Wi-Fi antenna).
+It aggregates pedestrian density information on-device and sends that information to a remote server.
+Its source code is in [probe/](probe/).
+It's written in Python.
+* The server.
+Its source code lives in [server/](server/).
+It is written in Go.
+It exposes a gRPC service which the probe uses to phone home.
+* The client, which lives in [client/](client/).
+It presents the information sent from the probes.

 ## Getting started

-Beavertail's code is split into three discrete components:
-* The probe code, which runs on a Raspberry Pi sitting on a bus and pings a remote server
-* The server code, which runs somewhere in the cloud and populates a database based on pings from the probes.
-It's written in go and uses gRPC.
-* The client code, which presents the information in the database to a user in a nice way.
-It runs alongside the server code in an nginx container.

-To spin up the server, do
+The server and client are generally run from the same machine.
+They can both be spun up using Docker, a la:

     docker-compose up